 Benefits of AVATS

-Dr. Klijian has performed more than 500 AVATS over the last five years.
+Dr. Klijian has performed more than 1,800 AVATS cases to date.
 He initially reserved the procedure for only the most severe cases — patients unable to tolerate the possible side effects of general anesthesia.
 However, after performing several cases early on, he saw the remarkable benefits.
 Now he performs AVATS on most of his patients.

 Patients who undergo AVATs typically have a shorter length of stay in the hospital, as well as faster recovery time, among other benefits.